Shannon Campe, BA

-Shannon Campe is a Research Associate and Project Coordinator in the Research Department at ETR.
-Her work focuses on bridging research and practice in K-12 education with an emphasis on increasing interest and retention of girls/women and other less represented groups in computing and STEM more broadly for all K-12 students.
+Shannon Campe is a Research Associate and Project Manager in the Research Department at ETR.
+She focuses on bridging research and practice in K-12 education with an emphasis on increasing interest and retention of girls/women and other less represented groups in computing and STEM more broadly for all K-12 students.
 She also serves an external evaluator on research projects, focusing not only on tracking project benchmarks but providing feedback to project teams to increase their effectiveness.
-Her understanding of both educational practice and computer programming has led to presentations and publications in the fields of education and computer science education.
+Her understanding of both educational practice and computing has led to presentations and publications in the fields of education and computer science education.

-Ms. Campe’s other contributions include writing grant proposals, designing projects, and coordinating large, multi-site research projects, such as a 5-year study of an intervention to reduce HIV/STI/pregnancy in alternative high schools.
-Her skills include teaching; working with teachers and schools to bridge research and practice and monitor fidelity of implementation, data collection and management; data analysis; and curriculum design.
-She enjoys working in all areas of education, with the focus on coordinating all parts and team members of a project, while staying connected to the students and teachers involved in the work.
+Ms. Campe writes grant proposals, designs and coordinates multi-site research projects and manages data collection and analysis and conducts developmental evaluation and meta-syntheses.
+She applies her teaching skills to writing curriculum and working with teachers, schools and community organizations to bridge research and practice.
+She enjoys working in all areas of education, with the focus on coordinating all parts and team members of a project, while staying connected to the youth and educators involved in the work.

 Ms. Campe earned her BA in Art History at University of California Santa Cruz and a California Multiple Subject Teaching Credential at California State University Monterey Bay.